SalishSeaCast/SOG/docs/SOG-YAML.rst

-The SOG command processor uses the PyYAML_ library to process YAML infiles in Python, so the recommended reference for YAML syntax it the `PyYAML documentation`_
+The SOG command processor uses the PyYAML_ library to process YAML infiles in Python, so the recommended reference for YAML syntax is the `PyYAML documentation`_

 .. _PyYAML: http://pyyaml.org/